 The Bogus Check Restitution Program was established in February of 1983 under the guidelines of 22 O.S.
 (1982) 111 et seq, to assist citizens of District 21 with the collection and/or prosecution of bogus checks.
-The program is designed to deter the writing of bad checks by providing restitution to the victim and enforcing sanctions to the check writer without inundating the court system with criminal charges.
+The program is designed to deter the writing of bogus checks by providing restitution to the victim without inundating the court system with criminal charges.

 A check enters the system when a merchant or citizen submits the check along with an information form and a signed and notarized affidavit.
 The check must fall under the guidelines of a false and bogus check as outlined in the bogus check statute.